-- 1.5.2 If a person develops mania or hypomania and is taking an antidepressant (as defined by the British national formulary [BNF]) as monotherapy: - · consider stopping the antidepressant and - offer an antipsychotic as set out in recommendation 1.5.3, regardless of whether the antidepressant is stopped. - 1.5.3 If a person develops mania or hypomania and is not taking an antipsychotic or mood stabiliser, offer haloperidol, olanzapine, quetiapine or risperidone, taking into account any advance statements, the person's preference and clinical context (including physical comorbidity, previous response to treatment and side effects).
-Follow the recommendations on using antipsychotics in section 1.10. - 1.5.4 If the first antipsychotic is poorly tolerated at any dose (including rapid weight gain) or ineffective at the maximum licensed dose, offer an alternative antipsychotic from the drugs listed in recommendation 1.5.3, taking into account any advance statements, the person's preference and clinical context (including physical comorbidity, previous response to treatment and side effects). - If an alternative antipsychotic is not sufficiently effective at the maximum licensed dose, consider adding lithium[11].
-If adding lithium is ineffective, or if lithium is not suitable (for example, because the person does not agree to routine blood monitoring), consider adding valproate[12] instead (see the recommendations on valproate in section 1.10). - 1.5.6 If a person develops mania or hypomania and is taking an antidepressant (as defined by the BNF) in combination with a mood stabiliser, consider stopping the antidepressant. - 1.5.7 If the person is already taking lithium, check plasma lithium levels to optimise treatment (see section 1.10).
+- 1.5.2 If a person develops mania or hypomania and is taking an antidepressant (as defined by the British National Formulary [BNF]) as monotherapy: - consider stopping the antidepressant and - offer an antipsychotic as set out in recommendation 1.5.3, regardless of whether the antidepressant is stopped. - 1.5.3 If a person develops mania or hypomania and is not taking an antipsychotic or mood stabiliser, offer haloperidol, olanzapine, quetiapine or risperidone, taking into account any advance statements, the person's preference and clinical context (including physical comorbidity, previous response to treatment and side effects).
+Follow the recommendations on using antipsychotics in section 1.10. - 1.5.4 If the first antipsychotic is poorly tolerated at any dose (including rapid weight gain) or ineffective at the maximum licensed dose, offer an alternative antipsychotic from the drugs listed in recommendation 1.5.3, taking into account any advance statements, the person's preference and clinical context (including physical comorbidity, previous response to treatment and side effects). - 1.5.5 If an alternative antipsychotic is not sufficiently effective at the maximum licensed dose, consider adding lithium[11].
+If adding lithium is ineffective, or if lithium is not suitable (for example, because the person does not agree to routine blood monitoring), consider adding valproate[12] instead.
+Do not offer valproate to women or girls of childbearing potential (including young girls who are likely to need treatment into their childbearing years) for long-term treatment or to treat an acute episode, unless other options are ineffective or not tolerated and the pregnancy prevention programme is in place.
+Follow the MHRA safety advice on valproate use by women and girls. [amended 2020] - 1.5.6 If a person develops mania or hypomania and is taking an antidepressant (as defined by the BNF) in combination with a mood stabiliser, consider stopping the antidepressant.

+- 1.5.7 If the person is already taking lithium, check plasma lithium levels to optimise treatment (see section 1.10).
 Consider adding haloperidol, olanzapine, quetiapine or risperidone, depending on the person's preference and previous response to treatment. - 1.5.8 If the person is already taking valproate or another mood stabiliser as prophylactic treatment, consider increasing the dose, up to the maximum level in the BNF if necessary, depending on clinical response.
 If there is no improvement, consider adding haloperidol, olanzapine, quetiapine or risperidone, depending on the person's preference and previous response to treatment.
 Follow the recommendations on using antipsychotics and valproate in section 1.10.